incodehq/incode-platform/README.md

     mvn nexus-staging:release

-Finally, don't forget to update the release to next snapshot:
+Finally, don't forget to update the release to next snapshot, eg:

     mvn versions:set -DnewVersion=1.6.1-SNAPSHOT
+    mvn commit -am "bumping to 1.6.1-SNAPSHOT for development"

 and commit and push changes.